mintoolkit/mint/README.md

 - `--list-namespaces` - List names for available namespaces (use this flag by itself) [k8s runtime].
 - `--list-pods` - List names for running pods in the selected namespace (use this flag by itself) [k8s runtime].
 - `--list-debuggable-containers` - List container names for active containers that can be debugged (use this flag by itself).
-- `--list-debug-images` - List possible debug images to use for the debug side-car container (use this flag by itself).
 - `--help` show help (default: false)

 See the "Debugging Using the `debug` Command" section for more information about this command.